1Bayshore/adcovtle-learning-app/README.md

 ### Lesson title
 The title of the lesson, with reference to the cultural theme (e.g. Cities in Covtle)

+### Exercise number
+The number of the exercise, beginning at 0 for the first exercise in the lesson.

 ### Exercise title
 The title of the specific exercise (e.g. Fill in the blank).